 Village 5 km west of Lyttelton.
 When land was being set aside for Ngāi Tahu after the land purchases of the mid-19th century, a reserve was created at Rāpaki.
 There has been a Māori village there ever since.
 Rāpaki’s historic buildings include a church, a school for Māori pupils and a meeting house.
 Above Rāpaki, the peak Te Poho o Tamatea recalls the visit of the great navigator Tamatea Pōkai Whenua on the Tākitimu canoe.

 Small settlement near the head of Lyttelton Harbour, with access to Christchurch over Dyers Pass.
 The residents (870 in 2013) are mostly commuters.
 The village grew in the early days of English settlement, and significant historic buildings include St Cuthbert’s Church (1860–62) and the Ohinetahi Homestead (1864), which has one of New Zealand’s finest formal gardens.
-Both were seriously damaged in the September 2010 earthquake but are being restored.
+Both were restored after being seriously damaged in the September 2010 earthquake.

 Grey’s greeting point